 Biologically, evolution has ensured that attraction is a pretty crude beast, and men are wired to look for women with youth and physical beauty, which are ultimately signs of fertility.

 While many men will often publicly deny it due to white knighting, I guarantee their private website viewing habits tell the truth.
 Studies show that men of all ages fantasize about relationships with women in their 20s.
 The OK Cupid data suggest that their entire male user base, no matter the advanced age, prefers women around the age of 21, even though they don’t often actually date women that young.
 In terms of porn searches by men, teen related searches (18-19 year olds) are always near the very top of most-searched terms.
 That men of all ages are attracted to young, beautiful women should come as no shock, but it is worth repeating because for some reason it’s controversial in 2017 to say it.

-Often, critics say “you can’t have anything in common” or “you won’t get each other’s cultural references,” therefore the half your age plus seven rule is valid.
+In terms of relationship psychology, critics often say “you can’t have anything in common” or “you won’t get each other’s cultural references,” therefore the half your age plus seven rule is valid.
 While valid points related to all relationships, these criticisms assume that either of these things matter in attraction, or even in sustaining a quality relationship, when they don’t seem to.
 The reality is that kindness and a generous attitude toward each other are the markers of a lasting relationship more so than commonalities.

 If you look at the data from a study related to relationship satisfaction among couples in age-gap relationships, couples in these relationships were just as happy, or happier, than couples in similarly-aged relationships in the areas of commitment , overall satisfaction, and investment.
 They were lower only in the area of “normative beliefs,” suggesting that they perceived other people’s views of them as negative.